compomics/ms2pip/README.md

 The `-i` flag makes MS2PIPc use the NIST iTRAQ4 models (HCD only).

 The `-i` flag in combination with the `-p` flag makes MS2PIPc use the NIST iTRAQ4 phospho models (HCD only).

 ### Config file (-c option)
 Several MS2PIPc options need to be set in this config file.

 The models that should be used are set as `frag_method=X` where X is either `CID`, `HCD`, `HCDch2`, `ETD`, `HCDiTRAQ4` or `HCDiTRAQ4phospho`.
-If the `frag_method` is set to `HCDch2`, MS2PIP will also predict intensities for charge 2+ fragment ions.
+If the `frag_method` is set to `HCDch2`, MS2PIP will predict intensities for HCD charge +1 and charge 2+ fragment ions.

 The fragment ion error tolerance is set as `frag_error=X` where is X is the tolerance in Da.

-PTMs (see further) are set as `ptm=X,Y,o,Z` for each internal PTM where X is a string that represents the PTM, Y is the difference in Da associated with the PTM, o is a field only used by Omega (can be any value) and Z is the amino acid that is modified by the PTM.
-N-terminal modifications are specified as `nterm=X,Y,o` where X is again a string that represents the PTM, o is a field only used by Omega (can be any value), and Y is again the difference in Da associated with the PTM.
+PTMs (see further) are set as `ptm=X,Y,opt,Z` for each internal PTM where X is a string that represents the PTM, Y is the difference in Da associated with the PTM, opt is a required for compatibility with Omega, and Z is the amino acid that is modified by the PTM.
+For N- and C-terminal modifications, Z should be `N-term` or `C-term`, respectively.
-Similarly, c-terminal modifications are specified as `cterm=X,Y,o` where X is again a string that represents the PTM, o is a field only used by Omega (can be any value), and Y is again the difference in Da associated with the PTM.

-### Getting predictions from peptide file
+### Getting predictions from a peptide file
 To apply the pre-trained models you need to pass *only* a `<peptide file>` to `ms2pipC.py`.
 This file contains the peptide sequences for which you want to predict the b- and y-ion peak intensities.
 The file is space separated and contains four columns with the following header names: